 Faith & Service

-At St. Gabriel Catholic Parish School, Catholic Identity is essential and enduring because of individual and group activities
+At St. Gabriel Catholic School, Catholic Identity is essential and enduring because of individual and group activities

 St. Gabriel School takes time throughout the day to pray.
 Every morning all classes begin the day with prayer and special intentions.
 Before lunch, each class prays.
 At the end of the last class, after the normal business of an academic day, the entire school ends the day in prayer.

 Liturgies are an integral part of the St. Gabriel experience.
 All-school Masses are offered each Wednesday and on Holy Days to celebrate the unity of our Catholic faith.
 St. Gabriel Catholic School children participate in every Mass.

 The sacrament of First Holy Communion is received by our 2nd Graders every May.
 Along with this, our older children are offered the sacrament of reconciliation during Advent and Lent.

 Students at St. Gabriel take part in Middle School retreats.
 The students participate in a Ropes Course, John Bosco Day, Wisconsin Catholic Youth Rally, Eucharistic Adoration and Benediction, spiritual reflection and Catholic social issues.